Skip to content

 We have worked on various projects utilizing these models and their extensions/modifications/re-parameterizations.

-Let us know if you want to discuss your use-case with us and evaluate which models should be used with respect to the molecules you work with (contact [at] mqs (dot) dk).
+Let us know if you want to discuss your use-case with us and evaluate which models should be used with respect to the molecules and structures you work with (contact [at] mqs (dot) dk).